automl/SMAC3/docs/advanced_usage/8_logging.md

 ```
 ### runhistory.json
 The runhistory.json in split into four parts. `stats`, `data`, `configs`, and `config_origins`.
-`stats` contains overall broad stats on the different evaluated configruations:
+`stats` contains overall broad stats on the different evaluated configurations:
 ```json
   "stats": {
     "submitted": 73,